 - accuracy over speed Please do the lesson again and try to increase your accuracy to 80% Your accuracy was at

 - Speed vs Accuracy

 - accuracy lesson

-- fingerpicking guitar speed lessons
+- guitar speed lessons

-- speed and accuracy
+- increase fingerpicking speed

 - muscle speed accuracy